evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 Acura ZDX Type S has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses air suspension and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 178 mm.

 ### Brakes